By Gustavo Bondoni

 No one but the Buranos entered the boneyard.
-One chosen member of the family, a keeper of the secret, in each generation.
+Each generation had one chosen family member, a keeper of the secret.

-“I’ll come with you,” Kiara said, and stepped through the gate.
+“I’ll come with you,” Kiara said, stepping through the gate.

 “No!”
 Kiara’s mother said.
 “Please.”
 She held Lulu Bud’s gaze.
 “Tell her to come back.
 Please.”